MLHale/nebraska-gencyber/students/Intro_iot_node_red/README.md

 ### Step 7: Build an IFTTT Recipe
 Your flow is now built and configured but we need to tell the IFTTT service what to do if it gets activated.
 We do this through building an IFTTT recipe.

 * Go back to your IFTTT browser tab.
-If it got closed use the address https://ifttt.com/my_applets
+If it got closed, use the address https://ifttt.com/my_applets
 * Click on __New Applet__

 ![Start Recipe](img/start_recipe.png)